GamerRealm/dPots/README.md

 It is similar to FastPot but improved with cmds and configuration.

+The code might not look perfect because I was planning on recoding it to a new plugin.

+The plugin works fine and I haven't had any issues from my testing, it should work on 1.7+.

 If there is any issue or you need help, DM me on discord @Dubai#1454

 ## Why Open Source it?